-The outcome of an audit is a report to the certification authority describing areas of compliance and non-compliance for a system and any suggested remediation actions.
+The outcome of a security assessment is a report to the certification authority describing the implementation and effectiveness of security measures for a system.
+This includes areas of compliance and non-compliance for a system and any suggested remediation actions.

-Who can conduct an audit
+Who can conduct a security assessment

-Audits for TOP SECRET systems can only be undertaken by ASD and Information Security Registered Assessors.
+Security assessments for TOP SECRET systems can only be undertaken by ASD or IRAP Assessors.

-Audits for SECRET and below systems can be undertaken by agency ITSMs and Information Security Registered Assessors.
+Security assessments for SECRET and below systems can be undertaken by organisation ITSMs and IRAP Assessors.

-Who can assist with an audit
+Who can assist with a security assessment

-A number of agencies and personnel are often consulted during an audit.
+A number of agencies and personnel are often consulted during a security assessment.

-Agencies or personnel who can be consulted on physical security aspects of information security include:
+Agencies or personnel who can be consulted on physical security aspects of systems include:

-- the Australian Security Intelligence Organisation for TOP SECRET sites - the Department of Foreign Affairs and Trade for systems located at overseas posts and missions - the Agency Security Advisor (ASA) for all other systems.
+- the Australian Security Intelligence Organisation (ASIO) for TOP SECRET sites - the Department of Foreign Affairs and Trade for systems located at overseas posts and missions - the Agency Security Advisor (ASA) for all other systems.

-The ASA can be consulted on physical and personnel security aspects of information security.
+The ASA can also be consulted on personnel security aspects of systems.

-An ITSM or communications security officer can be consulted on communications security aspects of information security.
+An ITSM or communications security officer can be consulted on communications security aspects of systems.